SpiceGirI/SpicegirI/README.md

 I don't mind anyone sitting with me.
 I won't yell at you for it like others do.
 Just Please ask first.

+I'm not interested in making friends on PT anymore, chatting is fine, but don't expect a furthering in relationship.

 I don't care about any of your petty drama, go find someone else who does.

 I often refer to my kins as 'irl'.
 I don't fake any disorders.